7.19. Advanced transformations

 • image504 Select an indicator calculation method.
 Six options will be offered:

-• Boolean: ‘true’ means there is a quality problem with the row (concerning the types of control specified in the table areas |image505| *and image506).
+• Boolean: ‘true’ means there is a quality issue with the row (concerning the types of control specified in the table areas image505 and image506 ).

-• Full (0 or 1): 1 means there is a quality problem.
+• Integer (0 or 1): 1 means there is a quality issue.

-• Full (0 or 1): 1 means there is no quality problem.
+• Integer (0 or 1): 1 means there are no quality issues.

 • blank values